Safety Matters: Looking for a nanny or babysitter?

 To their credit, UrbanSitter is the only site we found that clearly states “If a sitter does not pass their background check, their profile will be closed and they will no longer have access to UrbanSitter.”

-If trust and safety are your primary concerns, you’ll want to be extremely cautious when using this app.
+If trust and safety are your primary concerns, there are a few things you should know when using this app.
 To start, when researching for this post, we couldn’t find any link for Trust & Safety or background checks on the home page.

 The only reference we found to background checks on the site was on the “Sitters” page where it said: